haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/loading_objects.md

 ### Articulation Limitations

 For the physx simulation backend, any single articulation can have a maximum of 64 links.
 More complex articulated objects will either need to be simplified by merging links together.
 Most of the time this is readily possible by inspecting the URDF and fusing together links held together by fixed joints.
-The less fixed joints and linsk there are, the better the simulation will run in terms of accuracy and speed.
+The less fixed joints and links there are, the better the simulation will run in terms of accuracy and speed.

 ## Using the MJCF Loader